wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

      Resource Intensive                                      |-Volumes   -Select- search for the data
                                                                          - Update,Insert of Delete-Needs to Write data -I/O controller- takes a lot of strain for these                                                                                operations.
                                                                          -If there is too much read and write,lagging begins                                                                              to occur and the performance drops.
+When this occurs the best option would be to choose a Provisioned IOPS

      High Number of Input and Output Operations

      Choosing Performance and Size - EBS Volumes

-     EC2
+     EC2        ------------Larger in Size
+     Processing Server       Stream in videos
+     Processing Videos       High Throughput

+     The EBS volume that would be needed in this sceneario would be